Celia (As You Like It): Love for Rosalind

 Celia's love for Rosalind knows no limits and is frequently referred to in the play.
 Charles, the wrestler, relates that Celia loves her cousin so much that she would have followed Rosalind into exile in case Rosalind too had been banished along with her father.

 Le Beau, the courtier, describes their love as "dearer than the natural bond of sisters".
-This shows that her love for cousin is pure and supreme.
+This shows the closeness of their friendship and the supportive nature of their companionship.